 The Tilenga and EACOP projects will benefit the local populations by generating at peak of mobilization, close to 18,000 direct jobs and 60,000 indirect jobs for Ugandan and Tanzanian nationals during the construction phase.
 The projects give priority to local and national employees in all their operations.
 All contractors promote employment and exceed minimum employment requirements defined by applicable laws.

-The construction phase has generated the creation of 17,588 direct jobs.
+The construction phase has generated the creation of 17,674 direct jobs.
 Regarding the amounts and benefiting to Ugandan and Tanzanian businesses, USD 1,1 billion have been spent locally, representing 85% of the expected local expenditures.
-For the training, 1,26 million hours have been delivered.
+For the training, 1,55 million hours have been delivered over a target of 2,3 million.

 In addition, various CSR and capacity building activities have been implemented.